wmglab-duke/ascent/docs/source/S5-Template-for-methods-reporting.md

 State the methods and software tools used to analyze and present data.

 ## 1.13 References
 1. Wilkinson MD, Dumontier M, Aalbersberg IJJ, Appleton G, Axton M, Baak A, et al. The FAIR Guiding Principles for scientific data management and stewardship.
 Sci data.
 2016 Mar;3:160018.
+Available from: [https://doi.org/10.1038/sdata.2016.18](https://doi.org/10.1038/sdata.2016.18)